 Northern Italy: Piedmont

 In northwestern Italy, Piedmont is a region that boasts the Barolo and Barbaresco wine regions, Turin, and a variety of small towns and villages.
-We stayed in a gorgeous renovated castle from the 12th century.
-A good base while exploring the area (wineries, agriturismos, farms, shops) is Castello di Sinio, which is one of those places that will stay with you long after you leave — the accommodations and the hospitality are stellar.
+We stayed in a gorgeous, 12th-century castle that had been renovated.
+A good base for exploring the area (wineries, agriturismos, farms, shops) is Castello di Sinio, one of those places that will stay with you long after you leave.
+The accommodations and the hospitality are stellar.

 Northwestern Coastal Italy: Cinque Terre

-We stayed in Sestri Levante, making visiting the Cinque Terre (“Five Lands”), Portovenere, and Portofino easy.
-Cinque Terre was clearly a highlight for us as we walked the entire length from Monterosso al Mare in the north, through Vernazza, Corniglia, Manarola, and then to Riomaggiore (the southernmost town that’s part of the Cinque Terre).
-Although it was a long day, it was an awe-inspiring trek along a centuries-old goat path on the side of a mountain connecting the five towns.
-All the while, the hike offered up spectacular views of the mountain on our left and the glistening sea to the right.
+We stayed in Sestri Levante, making it easy to visit the Cinque Terre (“Five Lands”), Portovenere, and Portofino.
+We so enjoyed Cinque Terre as we walked the entire length, from Monterosso al Mare in the north through Vernazza, Corniglia, Manarola, and finally to Riomaggiore (the southernmost town in the Cinque Terre).
+It was a long day, an awe-inspiring trek along a centuries-old goat path on the side of a mountain connecting the five towns.
+Spectacular views of the mountain to our left and the glistening sea to our right stayed with us the entire time.

 Northwestern Coastal Italy: Portofino

 From Sestri Levante, we traveled to Portofino.
-(When we visited, the trains were on strike, so we took a city bus — a unique experience — and then a boat to the Portofino harbor.
-It was all worth it!)
 We hiked up the path from the port to take in the harbor’s beauty from a higher elevation.
-Portofino is a place just to relax and enjoy a glass of wine outside while watching citizens catch up with each other, viewing the boats coming and going, and just reflecting on the easy-going Italian way of life.
+Relax and enjoy a glass of wine outside while watching the boats come and go, seeing locals catch up with one another, and reflecting on the easygoing Italian way of life.

 Northwestern Coastal Italy: Portovenere